What's Hot at HSC!Mayor de Blasio Announces Guaranteed $15 Minimum Wage for All City Government Employees - Benefitting 50,000 Additional New Yorkers

-HSC is proud to announce that we will be honoring the First Lady of NYC, Chirlane McCray, with our inaugural Equity Champion Award.
-We are also excited to be honoring Capalino+Company as our Friend of the Sector and The Alternatives to Incarceration/Reentry Coalition as our Advocacy Champion.
-Purchase your tickets to HSC's 2015 LAR now!
+HSC is proud to announce that we honored the First Lady of NYC, Chirlane McCray, with our inaugural Equity Champion Award at our Leadership Awards Reception this year.
+We were also excited to honor Capalino+Company as our Friend of the Sector and The Alternatives to Incarceration/Reentry Coalition as our Advocacy Champion.

 Nonprofit Infrastructure Capital Investment Program RFA